Plant-based milk market in China

 Therefore, it means great opportunities for brands as diversified needs lead to diversified products.

 What are the best selling products in the plant-based milk market in China?

 The plant-based milk market in China is dominated by four big categories:

 - walnut milk

 - coconut milk

 Is soy milk still the plant-based milk preferred to other plant-based milk?

-Soy milk remains the market leader by a huge margin because soy products, such us tofu, have traditionally been considered as major part of the Chines diet.
+Soy milk remains the market leader by a huge margin because soy products, such as tofu, have traditionally been considered a major part of the Chines diet.
 Within plant-based milk, in fact, soy drinks have traditionally been the most popular in China due to:

 - the long-standing tradition of soy consumption